PAP0/Linx-Game/README.md

     K --> H
 ~~~

-The PlayerAreaDetector script detects how many players are inside the collider area and depending on the total amount of players, detects if all players in the getaway spot, so that the game ends.
-The script contains variables like ```PlayerInputManager```, which is a reference to the PlayerInputManger, so that the script can check how many players there are in total, and ```PlayersInArea```, which is a  list of gameobjects that stores the players that are currently in the collider area.
+The PlayerAreaDetector script detects how many players are inside the collider area and depending on the total amount of players, detects if all players in the getaway spot, so that the game can end.

-## Example

-Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, from a Lorem Ipsum passage, and going through the cites of the word in classical literature, discovered the undoubtable source.
-Lorem Ipsum comes from sections 1.10.32 and 1.10.33 of "de Finibus Bonorum et Malorum" (The Extremes of Good and Evil) by Cicero, written in 45 BC.
-This book is a treatise on the theory of ethics, very popular during the Renaissance.
-The first line of Lorem Ipsum, "Lorem ipsum dolor sit amet..", comes from a line.